professorcaterpillar/tasklite/README.md

 # tasklite
 A quick task tracking application with no frills and printable day sheets.
+This all came about when I made a spreadsheet with far too much automation to take care of tracking tasks, then being unable to find something that could replace it.

 Simple interface, supports mobile (ish), along with the main requirements I had:
 - Recurring tasks
 - Totalling the time estimate for each day
 - Easily move due dates to other days
+- High/Medium/Low/Info prioritization
 - Quick entry via keyboard shortcuts:
     - `N` opens new task creation
     - `Ctrl+enter` saves the currently open task